 Structured Notes are used to gain access to certain markets where direct investment may not be possible.
 Structured Notes are securities issued by a financial institution or special purpose entity, the performance of which depends on the performance of a corresponding asset.
 Typically the redemptions or repayment proceeds from the Structured Notes replicate the underlying asset.
 However, such Structured Notes may embed a derivative such as an option, swap, forward or future as described in the section entitled Types and Description of FDIs, which has the effect of adjusting the proceeds received.
 As a result, the note's coupon, average life, and/or redemption values can become exposed to the forward movement in various indices, equity prices, foreign exchange rates or mortgage backed security prepayment speeds.
 Leverage is created as the payment of a low purchase price can provide a Fund with a larger exposure than its outlay and a small change in the price of the underlying asset can produce a disproportionately larger profit or loss.
 Structured Notes are generally subject to the same risks as direct holdings of securities of foreign issuers.
-Moreover, Structured Notes are also subject to the liquidity risks.
+Moreover, Structured Notes are also subject to the default risk of the issuer of the Structured Notes.
+Structured Notes are also subject to the liquidity risks.